A look at allegations over the years against singer R. Kelly

 CHICAGO (AP) — R&B star R. Kelly has been dogged for years by allegations that he sexually abused women and underage girls.
 He and his attorneys have repeatedly denied allegations of sexual misconduct.

-Here is a lot at some of the different accusations that have been made against him:
+Here is a look at some of the different accusations that have been made against him:

 CHICAGO, AUGUST 1994: